NolanRangel/General-Store/README.md

 # General-Store

+I built General-store using the MERN stack [MongoDB, Express, React, Node.js].
+In order to make the application scaleable I used Redux to manage global state and JSON web token to create a secure user experience.

 General-Store is an E-Commerce web application that allows users to create an account and browse listed items that are created by and admin user.